 Boston, MA 02215

 Dr. Marianne A. Grant is an Assistant Professor of Medicine at Harvard Medical School (HMS) and in the Division of Cardiovascular Medicine at Beth Israel Deaconess Medical Center (BIDMC).
 Dr. Grant received her PhD from Brown University in the Pharmacology, Biotechnology and Physiology Department where she was awarded a pre-doctoral fellowship from the PhRMA Foundation to study neuromuscular and neuronal ion channel structure-function using nuclear magnetic resonance NMR spectroscopy.
-Dr. Grant did her postdoctoral research to study the structure and function of pro- and anticoagulant proteins in the Division of Hemostasis and Thrombosis at the BIDMC with Dr. Alan Rigby where she received an NIH NRSA F32 Fellowship for her postdoctoral studies.
-In 2006 Dr. Grant was recruited to the Division of Molecular and Vascular Medicine at BIDMC and became a member of the CVBR.
-She received an American Heart Association Scientist Development grant in 2008, and thereafter established a protein structure and drug discovery research program in cardiovascular medicine that is supported by the NIH National Heart, Lung, and Blood Institute (NHLBI).
+Dr. Grant did her postdoctoral research to study the structure and function of pro- and anticoagulant proteins in the Division of Hemostasis and Thrombosis at the BIDMC with Dr. Alan Rigby where she earned an NIH NRSA F32 Fellowship for her postdoctoral studies.
+In 2006 Dr. Grant was recruited to the Division of Molecular and Vascular Medicine at BIDMC and became a member of the Center for Vascular Biology Research (CVBR).
+She received an American Heart Association Scientist Development grant in 2008, and within a time thereafter established a protein structure and drug discovery research program in cardiovascular medicine focused primarily on transcription factor biology that is supported by the NIH National Heart, Lung, and Blood Institute (NHLBI).

 Basic Research - My laboratory investigates the three dimensional structure, function, and interactions of proteins at the atomic level.
 Our aim is to apply the tools of structural biology to an understanding of molecular structure-function, particularly for macromolecules that are targets for therapeutic intervention in human disease.
 We use of a combination of molecular, biochemical, and biophysical techniques in our work.
 In particular, we use nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography to determine the structures of proteins and complexes that are therapeutic targets in human disease.
 We use computational analysis to investigate protein structure-function relationships and examine the molecular docking between proteins and small molecule drugs.
 We also use computer simulations to analyze the molecular interactions between proteins to discover novel allosteric mechanisms to regulate/modulate the activities of therapeutic targets.

-Topics we are currently investigating include i.) gene regulation in the vascular endothelium, and ii.) molecular pathways of growth inhibition and apoptosis.
+Topics we are currently investigating include i.) gene regulation (transcriptional activity and regulation) in the vascular endothelium, and ii.) molecular pathways of growth inhibition and apoptosis.

 Gene Regulation in the Vascular Endothelium.
 We are investigating molecular mechanisms of gene regulation important in human vascular systems, with an emphasis on gene expression that regulates vascular endothelial cell growth control and angiogenesis or is extremely important in cardiac physiology.
 Our goal is to understand the regulation of genes critical for new vessel growth, as well as genes that modulate cardiovascular biology.
 Toward this end, the fundamental aspects of protein structure, molecular recognition, and conformational alteration in protein transcription factor families are currently under investigation.
 In addition, we are interested in studying the interactions between transcription factors that synergistically control gene expression and are implicated in human vascular dysfunctions, including cardiovascular disease and diabetes.